Stronger Relationships between Dealers and Finance Providers Help Drive Record Level Canadian Dealer Satisfaction

 Floor Planning Segment Rankings

-The 2012 Canadian Dealer Financing Satisfaction Study is based on responses from more than 1,450 new-vehicle dealers.
-The study was fielded between February and March 2012.
+The 2013 Canadian Dealer Financing Satisfaction Study is based on responses from more than 1,300 new-vehicle dealerships in Canada.
+The study was fielded between February 2013 and March 2013.

 Media Relations Contacts:

 Gal Wilder; Cohn & Wolfe; Toronto, Canada; (647) 259-3261; email@example.com

 Beth Daniher; Cohn & Wolfe; Toronto, Canada; (647) 259-3279; firstname.lastname@example.org

 John Tews; J.D.
 Power and Associates; Troy, Mich.; (248) 680-6218; email@example.com